simondbrooke/terraform-training-jamfpro/support_materials/Section 2 - Management/Lesson 5 - Computer Configurations/Lesson 5 - Computer Configurations.md

 #### Exercise 3 - Verifying Drift Detection

-Now that you have a config profile that is configured by Terraform, lets try modifying it in the UI and see the behaviour of the Terraform when we next run our `terraform apply`
+Now that you have a config profile that is configured by Terraform, let's try modifying it in the UI and see the behaviour of the Terraform when we next run our `terraform apply`

 Follow these steps:

 1. Browse to your Jamf Pro instance
-2. Find your Config Profile that you created in the previouse exercise
+2. Find your Config Profile that you created in the previous exercise
 3. Make a change to the profile, to the scope, the plist or even the distribution method
 4. Save the profile
 5. Come back to your Terraform Project and run a `terraform plan`